-FAST FACTS: Graduate Special Education Licensure with Optional M.S. in Teaching
+FAST FACTS: Graduate Special Education Licensure with Optional M.S. in Special Education

-The Academic and Behavioral Strategist (ABS) license prepares teachers to serve the needs of students with mild to moderate disabilities in Learning Disabilities (LD), Emotional or Behavioral Disorders (EBD), Developmental Disabilities (DD), and Autism Spectrum Disorders (ASD).
-The ABS offering at St. Scholastica is a second license, added to either an elementary or secondary teaching licensure.
-The role of the Academic Behavioral Strategist is to serve students with mild to moderate disabilities; collaborate and consult with families, classroom, and special education teachers and other service providers to design and implement individualized education program plans.
+The Academic and Behavioral Strategist (ABS) license prepares teachers to serve the needs of students with mild to moderate academic and social needs in the disability areas of learning disabilities (LD), emotional or behavioral disorders (EBD), developmental cognitive disabilities (DCD), other health disorders (OHD) and autism spectrum disorders (ASD).
+The ABS offering at St. Scholastica is a second license, added to either an elementary, secondary, or K-12 teaching licensure.
+The role of the Academic Behavioral Strategist is to collaborate and consult with families, classroom, and special education teachers and other service providers to design and implement individualized education program plans that serve students with mild to moderate disabilities.

-The Graduate Special Education Licensure Program program at The College of St. Scholastica is an online program designed for practicing teachers looking to transition to the field of special education, though is open to those in other fields and other states that would benefit from the curriculum.
+The Graduate Special Education Licensure program at The College of St. Scholastica is online and designed for practicing teachers looking to transition to the field of special education, though it is open to those in other fields and other states that would benefit from the curriculum.
 This pathway allows working teachers to earn their Minnesota Academic and Behavioral Strategist (K-12) license while also pursuing a Master of Science degree.
-This teacher certification program starts once each year in the fall.
-However, prospective students are encouraged to apply early.
+This teacher certification program supports Fall and Spring starts.
+Prospective students are encouraged to apply early.

 Our graduate licensure program was created in collaboration with the K-12 community.
-Coursework is grounded in research and best practices and instills teachers with the knowledge, skills and dispositions needed to promote learning for students with exceptionalities.
+Coursework is grounded in research and best practices and instills teachers with the knowledge, skills and dispositions needed to promote learning for students with disabilities.
 The program will build reflective practitioners who work to facilitate inclusion as a way to meet the needs of academically and behaviorally diverse learners in order to provide them the educational experiences in which they are encouraged, valued, and respected.
-In addition to fostering students' efficacy, addressing the attitudes and biases of others toward individuals with exceptionalities is equally important.
-The varied courses, school based projects and assessments, and field experiences enable the mastery of these core skills for teaching special education, and those specific to an Academic and Behavioral Strategist.
+In addition to fostering students' efficacy, addressing the attitudes and biases of others toward individuals with disabilities is equally important.
+The varied courses, school-based projects and assessments, and field experiences enable the mastery of core skills for teaching special education, and those specific to an Academic and Behavioral Strategist.

 Online learning isn't independent learning at St. Scholastica.
 We've applied a cohort model to our Special Education Licensure program, which means you'll move through the program with the same group of colleagues.
 We've also implemented a host of technologies to help bridge the gap between the computer and the classroom.

-An online adviser is assigned to you at the beginning of the program and stays with you until you graduate.
-Your online adviser is available to answer questions and offer support.
+An online advisor is assigned to you at the beginning of the program and stays with you until you graduate.
+Your online advisor is available to answer questions and offer support.